jbowes/cl-eye-catching-uis/slides/cl-eye-catching-uis.md

 --

 ## Decorations
-XXX: fill this in
+Mostly supported

 --

 ## Character Size
-XXX: fill this in
+Not well supported, but really neat!

 --

 ## Color
-XXX: fill this in
+So many options!

 ---

-# Multiline With Cursor Movement
+# Multiline Output With Cursor Movement

 --